graphsignal/graphsignal-python/README.md

 ## Performance

-When logging predictions, the data is batched and only when certain time interval or batch size conditions are met, data statistics are computed and and **asynchronously** sent along with a few sample and outlier data instances.
+When logging predictions, the data is windowed and only when certain time interval or window size conditions are met, data statistics are computed and and **asynchronously** sent along with a few sample and outlier data instances.

 Since only data statistics are sent to our servers, there is **no limitation** on logged data size and it doesn't have a direct effect on logging performance.